Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 ## Callback Style

 Historically, asynchronous functions in Node.js accepted callbacks with a signature `(err, data)`, where first argument represented an error – if it was `null`, all is good, otherwise you have to handle the error.
+These handlers were called after action was done and we had a response.
 For example, let's read a file:

 {% highlight js linenos=table %}
 const fs = require('fs');